RaduCiucu/gitreferences/README.md

 git reset origin/master --hard
 ```

-### Preserve the changes and commit them again
+Preserve the changes and commit them again
 This will move all changes to the working directory.
 All commits are done manually.

 ```sh
 git fetch
 git reset origin/master --soft
 ```

-### Interactive rebase.
+### Interactive Rebase.
-In this case you have to pick the commits you want to keep.
+In this case you have to select which commits to keep.

 ```sh
 git fetch
 git rebase -i origin/master